Overview

 Player Feedback

 After I created the initial set of wireframes, I interviewed six players with varying levels of game experience.
-This was a great opportunity to see if the changes helped increase the ease of use for the players, regardless of their familiarity with the game itself.
+This was a great opportunity to see if the changes helped increase the usability for the players, regardless of their familiarity with the game itself.

 Player menu feedback